shty32/shty32.github.io/index.md

 <div style="float: left; clear: both;" align="left">
 <img src="logo.png" width="100" alt="logo" align=left style="margin:0 10px 0 10px"/>
 <p>Hi, I'm Tianyang Shi (石天阳).
 I got my B.S. and M.S. degree from <a href="https://www.buaa.edu.cn">BUAA</a> in 2016 and 2019.
 My research interests focus on computer vision applications in remote sensing, artistic creation and video games. (<a href="https://scholar.google.com/citations?user=oPej400AAAAJ&hl=en">Google Scholar Profile</a>)</p>
-<p>I'm currently an AI researcher at NetEase Fuxi AI LAB, and now I'm working on the problem of game character auto-creation, where we aim to generate game characters based on user-uploaded facial photos.
-I'm the first one to solve this problem and launch this technology on the game <a href="https://n.163.com">"Justice Online"</a>.</p>
+<p>I'm currently an AI researcher and working on the problem of game character auto-creation, where we aim to generate game characters based on user-uploaded facial photos.
+I'm the first one to solve this problem, and this technique has been widely used in computer games (including Justice Online, Heaven mobile, Naraka:Bladepoint, etc.).</p>
 </div>
 <br clear="left" />

 **Contact Me:**

-+ Working Email: shitianyang@corp.netease.com

 + Personal Email: shitianyang94@gmail.com

 **My News:**

++ NEW (04/2021): Our character auto-creation method is launched on the game "Naraka:Bladepoint"！

 + NEW (03/2021): Our new project ["Motion Completion Transformer"](https://arxiv.org/abs/2103.00776) is presented!